—Honey Kisaragi (quote from the end of the legendary OP song)

 Dude Looks Like a Lady: An inversion.
-Gene looked more like a Go Nagai man; huge, muscular, masculine haircut.
+Gene looks more like a Go Nagai man - huge, muscular, masculine haircut.

 Immortality Begins at Twenty: Honey looks a few years older in New Cutey Honey, possibly due to having used her transformation abilities to age just out of puberty.

 Lampshade Hanging: Quite a bit in Volume 2, though often it's straight fourth-wall breaking - like when Honey says she's contractually obligated to wear a bulletproof bra because the fans would be devastated if anything happened to her breasts.